ag48665/aws-nextflow-ngs-pipeline/README.md

 This project demonstrates the development of a reproducible and containerized bioinformatics workflow for processing sequencing data.

-The pipeline is designed to follow modern DevOps and Bioinformatics best practices:
+The pipeline follows modern Bioinformatics and DevOps best practices:

 * workflow automation with Nextflow
 * containerized execution with Docker